ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison1/README.md

 The template should be straightforward:

-[!metalama-file ImplementEquatableAttribute.cs member="UntypedEqualsTemplate"]
+[!metalama-file ImplementEquatableAttribute.cs member="ImplementEquatableAttribute.UntypedEqualsTemplate"]

 Note that we're using `meta.This`, which compiles into `this`, i.e., the current instance at run time.
 By contrast, `this` in the template refers to the compile-time aspect instance.

 Here's the code snippet in the `BuildAspect` method:

-[!metalama-file ImplementEquatableAttribute.cs marker="IntroduceUnypedEquals"]
+[!metalama-file ImplementEquatableAttribute.cs marker="IntroduceUntypedEquals"]

 The `whenExists` parameter determines the strategy if the member already exists in the target type or an ancestor type.
 We use `OverrideStrategy.Override` to specify that we want to override the member in this case.